yamule/evo2/README.md

 ### Requirements

 Evo 2 is based on [StripedHyena 2](https://github.com/Zymrael/vortex) which requires python>=3.11.
-Evo 2 uses [Trasnformer Engine](https://github.com/NVIDIA/TransformerEngine) FP8 for some layers which requires an H100 (or other GPU with compute capability ≥8.9).
+Evo 2 uses [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) FP8 for some layers which requires an H100 (or other GPU with compute capability ≥8.9).
 We are actively investigating ways to avoid this requirement.

 You can also run Evo 2 without any installation using the [Nvidia Hosted API](https://build.nvidia.com/arc/evo2-40b).